 A translation unit shall be specified using the basic source character set, as described by ISOC++ Section 2.
-However, the trigraph sequences and alternative tokens are Not Supported.
-Furthermore, instance names using Universal-Character-Name as described in ISOC++ Section 2 and ISOC++ Annex E are tool-dependent and, therefore, Not Supported.
+However, the trigraph sequences, as described by ISOC++ section 2.3, and alternative tokens are Not Supported.
+Furthermore, instance names using Universal-Character-Name as described in ISOC++ Section 2 and ISOC++ Annex E are synthesis tool-dependent and, therefore, Not Supported.

 Using multiple translation units to describe a design is Supported.
-This standard, however, does not specify how a user will provide the translation-unit information to the tool.
+This standard, however, does not specify how a user will provide the translation-unit information to the synthesis tool.